 - Wash the rice well, and soak it for at least 30 minutes.
 Drain it.

-- Bring a large pot (about 4 quarts) of water to a boil, and add 1 tbsp whole cumin seeds, cloves, salt, and rice.
+- Bring a large pot (about 4 quarts) of water to a boil, and add 1 tablespoon whole cumin seeds, cloves, salt, and rice.
 Bring to a simmer till rice is al dente, about 5 minutes or less.

 - Drain the rice immediately on a colander.

 - Heat a saucepan and toast the cumin and coriander seeds on low heat till they are aromatic.
 Let them cool and then, grind in a spice or coffee grinder or using a mortar and pestle.
-Place in a small bowl along with black cardamom, cinnamon stick, turmeric powder, cumin powder, coriander powder, red chilli powder and garam masala powder.
+Place in a small bowl along with black cardamom, cinnamon stick, turmeric powder, cumin powder, coriander powder, red chili powder and garam masala powder.
 This can be done in advance.

 - Heat a large, heavy-bottomed pot and add oil.
 Once the oil begins to shimmer, add the thinly sliced onions and a dash of salt.
 Fry the onions on low to medium heat till they are a deep brown.
-Traditionally, you are encouraged to let them simmer on low heat for close to 25 minutes, I stick to about 10-15.
+Traditionally, you are encouraged to let them simmer on low heat for close to 25 minutes, I stick to about 10 minutes.
 Be careful not to let them burn.

 - Once the chicken is about done, lower heat and add yogurt, green chilies and half of the chopped cilantro.

 - Let the chicken simmer for another few minutes till its evenly cooked and the volume of the mixture has reduced and become concentrated.
+Remove from heat.